Mithu Sen: Early life and education

-Sen was born in 1971 in West Bengal and obtained Bachelor's and Master's degrees in painting from Kala Bhavan at Visva-Bharati University in Santiniketan, West Bengal.
+Sen was born in 1971 in West Bengal and obtained Bachelor's and master's degrees in painting from Kala Bhavan at Visva-Bharati University in Santiniketan, West Bengal.
+Sen moved from West Bengal to New Delhi in 1997, finding herself having to communicate in English or Hindi instead of her mother tongue, Bengali.
 Later, she completed a post-graduate program (visiting) at the Glasgow School of Art in the United Kingdom on the Charles Wallace India Trust Award for 2000–2001.

 Sen's Bengali poetry has been published in collected volumes, as well as in magazines and journals since she was a young adult.

 Work

-Sen’s conceptual practice with a varied set of surfaces, materials, and processes that emerge in the wake of her regular negotiations with her milieu.
+Sen's conceptual practice with a varied set of surfaces, materials, and processes that emerge in the wake of her regular negotiations with her milieu.
 Her work often deals with the complexities of the body in its physical, basal, erotic and sexless forms.
 A lot of her works deal with the self as a matrix of identities and myths – questioning societal norms, fixed beliefs, and categorisations.

-Sen's material art work, which she calls “byproducts” of her larger process, contrast scale, imagery and genre to problematize existing notions of hospitality, sexuality, communication, and contract.
-Known for her often erotically and emotionally charged imagery, Sen’s work blurs the line between distance and intimacy, often explored through what she calls “radical hospitality”.
+Sen's material art work, which she calls "byproducts" of her larger process, contrast scale, imagery and genre to problematize existing notions of hospitality, sexuality, communication, and contract.
+Known for her often erotically and emotionally charged imagery, Sen's work blurs the line between distance and intimacy, often explored through what she calls "radical hospitality".

 Using the virtual and the real forms of social relation and individual experience, both spontaneous and premeditated, Sen creates work fundamentally as a performer.
-Many of her performance-based works challenge the notion of language as a proprietary means of communication, attempting to outsmart linguistic hegemonies and codes of propriety by creating an abstract body of gibberish text she calls “non-language”.
-Non-language, whose use creates moments of what Sen calls “lingual anarchy” employs glitch, noise, sonic affect in its spontaneous creation.
+Many of her performance-based works challenge the notion of language as a proprietary means of communication, attempting to outsmart linguistic hegemonies and codes of propriety by creating an abstract body of gibberish text she calls "non-language".
+Non-language, whose use creates moments of what Sen calls "lingual anarchy" employs glitch, noise, sonic affect in its spontaneous creation.
 Before turning to the aporias of non-communicative language, Sen was a practicing poet in Bengali.
+In ‘I am Ol Chiki’, Mithu Sen brings the Ol Chiki script into the landscape of a Santal village in a reclamation, a reassertion of cultural identity in a world where linguistic invisibility has become a silent form of erasure.

-Sen’s recent works extend from the promise of language and community to the legality of contract, opening up questions caught between law and living.
+Sen's recent works extend from the promise of language and community to the legality of contract, opening up questions caught between law and living.